dgaydukov/cert-aws/sa/files/sa.md

 ###### WAF & Shield
 3 security services joined under single tab in aws:
 * waf (web application firewall) - you add rules that allow/deny/count web requests based on conditions that you define.
 Conditions are: HTTP header/body, URL string, SQL injection, XSS (for example you can block specific user-agents).
 Underlying service send request to waf, waf validate it based on rules you defined and instruct your service to block/allow request to proceed.
-It's integrated with CloudFront/ALB/Api Gateway.
+It's integrated with CloudFront/ALB/Api Gateway/AppSync.
+You create Web ACL (Access Control List), specify resource, and add rules.
+Plz note only ALB can be specified, there is no way to add WAF above NLB, cause NLB works on level 4.
 Rate-Base Rule - allows you to set a number of allowed request per IP address during predefined time (100 requests per 5 min - once this IP send 101 request, it would be blocked, until 5 min period ends, and new starts).
 Managed Rule - default rules that automatically updated by AWS Marketplace security Sellers, protects against common known issues.
 In case of rule fail you can configure CloudFront to show error page.
 Rules take a minute to propagate worldwide.
 It inspects both HTTP/HTTPS traffic.